Red Riding: Historical basis

 The television trailers for all three Red Riding episodes bore the tagline "Based on True Events".
-Nevertheless, none of the characters, nor the murder victims, bear the names of real people and only a few have obvious real-life models.
+Nevertheless, none of the characters, nor the murder victims, bear the names of real people (with the possible exception of Peter Sutcliffe) and only a few have obvious real-life models.

 The wrongful prosecution and imprisonment of the character Michael Myshkin is a clear parallel to the real-life case of Stefan Kiszko, falsely accused of and convicted for the killing of 11-year-old Lesley Molseed in 1975.
 He was later proved innocent.

 The mission and subsequent official vilification of Assistant Chief Constable Peter Hunter in Red Riding 1980 are strongly reminiscent of the case of John Stalker, a real life Deputy Chief Constable of the Greater Manchester Police who headed an investigation into the shooting of suspected members of the Provisional Irish Republican Army in 1982.

 Awards and nominations

 The films won The TV Dagger at the 2009 Crime Thriller Awards.
+At the 2010 British Academy Television Awards, the series was nominated for Best Drama Serial while Rebecca Hall won Best Supporting Actress.